Skip to Main Content

 Foot and ankle surgery

 • The decision to have foot or ankle surgery is a complex one.
 Recovering from foot or ankle surgery could require that no weight be put on it for six to eight weeks, followed by a short period of time in a walking cast.
 This significantly impacts a normal lifestyle, and it may take many months to fully recover.
 However, surgery does provide pain relief and return to function.
-It's useful for treating conditions that have not responded to nonsurgical methods, especially when there is bone, joint, ligament or tendon damage.
+It's useful for treating conditions that have not responded to nonsurgical methods, especially when there is bone, joint, ligament, or tendon damage.

 • The foot is the first structure to hit the ground bearing weight.
 It has to disperse greater force than any other joint in the body.
 After an injury or surgery, it can take a long time for the foot and ankle to be able to handle normal weight loads without pain or further damage.